In-Memory vs Persistent Queue Storage

 Durability, Recovery & Failure Modes

 Crash recovery relies on storage engine mechanics.
 Redis AOF logs every write operation.
 RabbitMQ replays its WAL during broker startup.
 Recovery timelines scale linearly with queue depth.
 Large backlogs delay worker availability.
+The exact durability you get from Redis hinges on which persistence mode you pick — see Redis persistence: AOF vs RDB for queues for the fsync-frequency and snapshot trade-offs in detail.

 Network partitions trigger split-brain scenarios in clustered brokers.
 Quorum-based consensus prevents duplicate consumption.
 Persistent queues enforce strict leader election.
 In-memory clusters often sacrifice consistency for availability.